Starts October 9, 2020 and Continues for a Full Year

 Text Study with Rabbi Yael Saidoff, MA-AMFT

-There are many who decry the descent of Hasidism into obscurantism, xenophobia, and isolation.
-That was not always the case, even into the 20th century.
-A luminous figure of that time was Rabbi Kalonymus Kalmish Shapira, the rebbe of Piaseczno.
+Rabbi Kalonymus Kalmish Shapira, the rebbe of Piaseczno, was a luminous Hasidic teacher of the early 20th century.
 Descending from a distinguished line of Torah luminaries, Rabbi Shapira came from the famed Maor VaShemesh, the Maggid of Kozhnitz, the Chozeh of Lublin and Rabbi Elimelech of Lyzhansk.

 In 1923, Rabbi Shapira established what was to become one of the largest hasidic seminaries in Warsaw at that time.
 In that role, Shapira wrote several works focusing on education.
 The book Derekh Hamelekh (The Path to Transcendence) is a collection of the Rabbi’s talks given between the two World Wars to his learned disciples.
 It is one of his more sophisticated works, which has a personal tone throughout that conveys the Rabbi’s feelings, thoughts and deep psychological insights.